Diffusive instabilities of baroclinic lenticular vortices: Introduction

 Lenticular vortices of geophysical interest are generally baroclinic with their azimuthal velocity being a function of both radial and axial coordinate.
 Nevertheless, many previous studies addressing stability of baroclinic vortices, concentrated on the extension of the Rayleigh centrifugal criterion for barotropic vortices.
 For instance, the generalized Rayleigh criterion for baroclinic and stratified circular flows proposed by Solberg (1936) states that the flow is unstable if the total circulation decreases as the radius increases along isopycnals in the flow \cite{S1936,SH2013,YSB2019,YB2016}.

-In his seminal work, McIntyre addressed stability of a thermohaline baroclinic circular vortex and demonstrated that even in the limit of vanishing diffusivities of momentum and heat, the centrifugally stable diffusionless vortex is actually unstable to axisymmetric disturbances, unless the Prandtl number, which is the ratio of viscosity to thermal diffusivity, is equal to unity \cite{M1970}.
+In his seminal work, McIntyre addressed stability of a baroclinic circular vortex {{in a Boussinesq fluid with buoyancy determined by the temperature gradient only}} and demonstrated that even in the limit of vanishing diffusivities of momentum and heat, the centrifugally stable diffusionless vortex is actually unstable to axisymmetric disturbances, unless the Prandtl number, which is the ratio of viscosity to thermal diffusivity, is equal to unity \cite{M1970}.
 Furthermore, `the more the Prandtl number differs from 1, the larger the region in parameter space for which the flow is stable by the classical criterion, but actually unstable' \cite{M1970}.
 Although both monotonic instability and growing oscillations have been found, only the former was shown to determine the stability criterion \cite{M1970}.

-Despite the lenticular vortices are very common in stratified fluids, the literature on their stability is not vast \cite{B2001,GC2003,YB2016,YSB2019,Au2012,HML2012,Z2017,EGCL2020,EBM2016,GCB2004}.
+Despite the lenticular vortices are very common in stratified fluids, the literature on their stability is not vast \cite{B2001,GC2003,YB2016,YSB2019,Au2012,HML2012,Z2017,EGCL2020,EBM2016,GCB2004,LB2021}.
 The vast majority of these works are purely numerical and experimental.
 Therefore, a general analytical treatment of this problem is timely to get new tools for interpreting the data, informing, and guiding further research.

 Laboratory experiments demonstrated that most of the laboratory lenticular vortices are unstable to baroclinic or barotropic instabilities depending on their aspect ratio \cite{Z2017}.

 Beckers et al. \cite{B2001} and Godoy-Diana and Chomaz \cite{GC2003} have studied the effect of the Schmidt number on the decay of axisymmetric pancake vortices in a stratified fluid.
 It was found that for $Sc>1$ the secondary circulation inside the vortex, dominated by the diffusion of momentum, slows down the decay of the horizontal velocity whereas for $Sc<1$ the secondary motion, primarily driven by the density diffusion, accelerates the damping of the velocity \cite{GC2003}.